ibm-apiconnect/cli/README.md

 - **`apic loopback:property`**: Add [additional properties](https://docs.strongloop.com/display/public/APIC/Customizing+models) to a Loopback model.
 - **`apic loopback:remote-method`**: Add [remote methods](https://docs.strongloop.com/display/APIC/Using+LoopBack+with+IBM+API+Connect) to a LoopBack model.
 - **`apic loopback:relation`**: Add [relationships](https://docs.strongloop.com/display/APIC/Creating+model+relations) between LoopBack models.
-- **`apic loopback:export-api-def`**: Export a OpenAPI/Swagger definition from LoopBack models.
+- **`apic loopback:export-api-def`**: Export an OpenAPI/Swagger definition from LoopBack models.
-- **`apic loopback:export-api-def`**: Export a OpenAPI/Swagger and a product definition from LoopBack models.
+- **`apic loopback:export-api-def`**: Export an OpenAPI/Swagger and a product definition from LoopBack models.
-- **`apic loopback:swagger`**: Generate a LoopBack application from a OpenAPI/Swagger definition.
+- **`apic loopback:swagger`**: Generate a LoopBack application from an OpenAPI/Swagger definition.

 Note: These commands are annotated with **Stability: prototype** because we are looking for feedback on them before we certify them for